nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 - `LogicManager.java`: contains a `class` that implements the operations specified in `Model.java`.
 - `Parser.java`: contains a `class` that is in charge of parsing commands.
 - `Command.java`: contains a `class` that represents each command defined in Doist.
-- `ParserUtil.java`: contains a class that stores useful methods that are used by the Parser.

 ### 4. Model component
-The `Model` component defines classes to represent the data that Doist operates on.
-It also specifies and implements the operations on these data.
+The `Model` component defines classes that represent the data Doist operates on.
+It also specifies and implements operations that work on the data.

-The following diagram demonstrate the structure of the `Model` component
+The following diagram represents the structure of the `Model` component
 <br><img src="images/ModelClassDiagram.png" width="800"><br>

-The following are of some key files in the `Model` component:
+Here are some of the key files in the `Model` component:
 - [`Model.java`](../src/main/java/seedu/doist/model/Model.java):  contains an `interface` that defines multiple operations on the data.
     These operations are defined using different methods (API).
-    Some representatives methods are listed here:
+    Some representative methods are listed here:
     ```java
     - void finishTask(ReadOnlyTask target) throws UniqueTaskList.TaskNotFoundException, UniqueTaskList.TaskAlreadyFinishedException;
     - void addTask(Task task) throws UniqueTaskList.DuplicateTaskException;